Basics of Drawing

 Gage Capitol Hill

 Gain crucial skill in drawing by learning the basics.
-The most elemental part of drawing is line—without line, contours and edges do not exist.
-In this course, we will start with the study of line as contour and expand to value and perspective study aimed at the creation of simple compositions.
+The most elemental part of drawing is line – without line, contours and edges do not exist.
+In this course, students will start with the simple study of line as contour and expand to value and perspective study aimed at the creation of simple compositions.
 All of these techniques will help pave the way for more complex combinations and areas of drawing.